Fyoncle/Elysium-Days/README.md

 - **Photography** 📷 Now you can flex on your friends by taking photos of your shaders!
 - **New Animals** 🐻 I think it's time to start a zoo, isn't it?...
 - **New Sounds** 🔊 The sounds of the game gonna make you feel like you're in an adventure series!
-- **New Archeology** ☠️ You can now feel like a true archaeologist with this new features!
+- **New Archeology** ☠️ You can now feel like a true archaeologist with this new tools and items!
 - **Warden Dimension** 🌌 Did you ever wonder how below the bedrock looks like?
 - **The End** 🔮 Now the end is a mystery, it's lost somewhere... _~~**[Tip; Maxed Cartographer Villager]**~~_
 #